CISVVC/cis201-exercises/fundamental-data-types/README.md

 1. Write a program that displays the dimensions of a letter-size (8.5 × 11 inches) sheet of paper in millimeters.
 There are 25.4 millimeters per inch.
 Use constants and comments in your program.
-2. Write a program that computes and displays the circumference of a letter-size (8.5 × 11 inches) sheet of paper and the length of its diagonal.
+2. Write a program that computes and displays the perimeter of a letter-size (8.5 × 11 inches) sheet of paper and the length of its diagonal.
 3. Write a program that reads a number and displays the square, cube, and fourth power.
 Use the pow function only for the fourth power.
 4. Write a program that prompts the user for two integers and then prints
     * The sum